bonitasoft/bonita-doc/md/bo-multiple-refs-tutorial.md

-# Multiple references in Business Objects
+# How to manage multiple references in Business Objects

 ## Introduction